Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What we liked

-• Balanced seat support that worked for upright sitting and relaxed leaning
+• Balanced seat support for upright sitting and relaxed leaning

-• Stable edge feel during repeated sit-to-stand routines
+• Stable edge feel during repeated sit-to-stand use

-• Back cushions were easy to reposition for different bodies and postures
+• Back cushions that are easy to adjust for different bodies

 Who it is best for

-• Households that alternate between laptop work and evening lounging
+• Homes that split time between work, conversation, and evening lounging

 Where it falls short

-• If you want a very deep, sink-in lounge pit, it can feel a little structured
+• Less satisfying if you want a deep, sink-in lounge pit

 B&B Italia Charles SOFA